bulletmark/pystand/README.md

 Show path prefix to installed version base directory.

 positional arguments:
-  version            version to return path for, or latest release version if
+  version            version to return path for, or latest installed version
-                     not specified
+                     if not specified

 options:
   -h, --help         show this help message and exit